xdesro/alloy-holiday-card/site/content/recipes/anna-cook.md

     "first": "Anna",
     "last": "Cook",
     "recipe": "Grandma Otte’s Texas Sheet Cake",
     "description": "I come from a farming community in Alva, Oklahoma.
-My family has had our farm for over 100 years, so we celebrate tradition, family, and good harvests.
-Our holidays are filled with lots of simple, shareable, comfort foods.
-There are so many that I loved: fried chicken, dilly bread, chocolate fudge, and so on, but this Texas sheet cake was special because my great grandma, Dorothy Otte, would make it.
+With our farm in the family for more than 100 years, we celebrate tradition, family and good harvests.
+Our holidays are filled with lots of simple and shareable comfort foods.
+There are so many that I love — fried chicken, dilly bread, chocolate fudge, and so on — but this Texas sheet cake was special because my great grandma, Dorothy Otte, would make it.
 Here’s to her!"
 }

 <div class="ingredients">